Health Informatics at UNE Online – Program-Specific FAQ

 With health informatics it isn’t quite that way.
 There is a wide range of titles that fall into the health informatics realm.
 A health informatics professional may look for keywords such as clinical analyst, data analyst, informatics specialist, informatician, and data scientist – just to name a few.
 Those are also the type of job titles that you might qualify for with this degree.

-After earning a master’s degree in health informatics, what new opportunities might I be eligible for?
+After earning a master’s degree in Health Informatics at UNE Online, what new opportunities might I be eligible for?

 Getting a master’s degree, in a general sense, sets you up for leadership.
 Even if it isn’t formal leadership, it’s thought leadership.
 By earning your master’s, you will be putting yourself in the position to be considered for management jobs.
 Leadership positions open up once you’ve earned your master’s degree.

-More questions?
+More questions about Health Informatics at UNE Online?
 Leave them in the comments and we’ll get right back to you!